open-telemetry/opentelemetry-specification/specification/context.md

 </details>

-`Context` is a propagation mechanism which carries execution-scoped-values across API boundaries and between execution units.
+`Context` is a propagation mechanism which carries execution-scoped values across API boundaries and between execution units.

 Languages are expected to use the single, widely used `Context` implementation